 What is Albinism?

-This inherited condition is characterized by a lack of the pigment melanin, resulting in pale skin, light hair, pale eyes and impaired vision.
+Albinism is an inherited condition characterized by a lack of the pigment melanin, resulting in pale skin, light hair, pale eyes and impaired vision.
 Both parents must carry the gene in order to pass it on, but they may not have albinism themselves.
 Although in Europe and North America approximately 1 in 20,000 people has albinism, the rates are higher in Africa, with about 1 in 1,400 occurrences in Tanzania.

-Learn about the issues that affect people with albinism in Africa
+Watch this video to learn about the issues that affect people with albinism in Africa.

 A person with albinism in sub-Saharan Africa faces discrimination, isolation and even abandonment.